hakehardware/hakehardware.github.io/docs/guides/autonomys/prep-your-drives-for-autonomys.md

 1. Wipe the drives
 1. Partition, Format and Label the drive

 We will go through each step one at a time.
 This guide will use `diskpart` to prepare the drives.
-To get started, press WIN + X. Then select "Terminal (Admin)".
+To get started, press `WIN + x`.
+Then select "Terminal (Admin)".
 Then type in
 ```bash
 diskpart
 ```